osrf/gazebo_tutorials/haptix_tactors/tutorial.md

 const float minContactForce = 0;
 ~~~

 `sleeptime_us` controls the rate of updates from the simulator.
-The default value is 10000 microseconds. `minContactForce` is the minimum force a contact sensor must experience to make the corresponding motor click.
+The default value is 10000 microseconds or 10 milliseconds. `minContactForce` is the minimum force a contact sensor must experience to make the corresponding motor click.
+Increase this value to make the glove less sensitive to contact.

 ~~~
 int fd = open("/dev/ttyACM0", O_WRONLY);